AutoMQ/automq/CONTRIBUTING_GUIDE.md

 ## Code Contributions

 Most of the issues open for contributions are tagged with 'good first issue.'
-To claim one, simply reply with 'pick up,' and the AutoMQ maintainers will assign the issue to you.
-If you have any questions about the 'good first issue,' please feel free to ask.
+To claim one, simply reply with 'pick up' in the issue and the AutoMQ maintainers will assign the issue to you.
+If you have any questions about the 'good first issue' please feel free to ask.
 We will do our best to clarify any doubts you may have.
 Start with
 this [tagged good first issue](https://github.com/AutoMQ/automq-for-kafka/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)